DesmondJava/nginx_setup/README.md

 pip install mysqlclient
 6. Install Django framework:
 pip install Django
+7. Setup your mysql table
+cd ~/web/ask

 Then you should copy all files from current project to ~/web/ folder.
 It requires next scripts to run and configure application.
 After copy go to ~/web/ folder and run next scripts:

+1. Setup your mysql table: cd ~/web/ask, python manage.py syncdb
-1. sudo ./settingmysql.sh for setup user admin for mysql and create table
+2. sudo ./settingmysql.sh for setup user admin for mysql and create table
-2. sudo ./init.sh to run application
+3. sudo ./init.sh to run application